Alexaneva/Alexaneva/README.md

 I'm a Flutter Developer
 -----------------------

-I've been learning programming for an year, I'm driven by a passionate desire for growth and a keen interest in learning new technologies.
+I'm driven by a passionate desire for growth and a keen interest in learning new technologies.

 My hard skills are:
 - Dart